-When not off wandering the wilderness, Dr. Adam Shoalts is a highly sought after guest speaker.
-If you’d like to book Adam for your event, please send an email to email@example.com or use the Contact Form.
-His audiences have included one-on-one with the Prime Minister of Canada in his office, to keynote addresses at major conferences, schools, clubs, fundraising galas, professional and corporate groups, conferences, libraries, non-profits, outdoor organizations, museums and everyone in between.
+When not off wandering the wilderness, Dr. Adam Shoalts is one of Canada’s top public speakers.
+If you’d like to book Adam for your event, send an email to email@example.com or use the Contact Form.
+His audiences have included one-on-one with the Prime Minister of Canada in his office, to keynote addresses at major conferences, schools, clubs, fundraising galas, professional and corporate groups, libraries, non-profits, outdoor organizations, museums and everyone in between.
 Adam’s talks are engaging, full of laughs, and feature stunning photographs from his many adventures.

-All of Shoalts’ presentations are unique, and he tailors them to audience of all sizes and backgrounds.
+All of Shoalts’ presentations are unique, and he tailors them to audience of all sizes and backgrounds, ranging from the Department of National Defence to elementary schools.
 Many groups have Adam back year after year to hear his latest adventures, and his crowds have ranged from over a thousand people to more intimate gatherings.
 Fees vary based on the type of presentation desired.

 Caption: Prime Minister Justin Trudeau invites Adam Shoalts to his office on Parliament Hill to hear him speak about his adventures.